-Have you been looking for a great watch under $500?
+Looking for a list of the best watches under $500?
 We’ve got you covered.
-Here are more than 20 awesome options to choose from.
+Here are 24 awesome options to choose from.

 Maybe you wear a watch every day.
 Maybe you just want one nice timepiece for special occasions.
 Or maybe, like most guys, you’re somewhere in between.

 Either way, you don’t have to spend a ton of money to get an amazing wrist watch.
-Even guys with tight budgets can even find some great watches under $100.
+Even guys on tight budgets can even find some great watches under $100.

 In this article, we’ll look at watches that cost less than $500.
 We won’t be including “fashion watches” in this list – just great watches from respectable brands that offer a ton of value for the price.